pret/pokecrystal/docs/bugs_and_glitches.md

  	call BattleRandom
  	cp c
  	jr nc, .loop_enemy
+ 	; b = player level / 4
  	srl b
  	srl b
+-	; This should be "jr c, .failed"
+-	; As written, it makes enemy use of Teleport always succeed if able
++	; If the random number >= player level / 4, Teleport will succeed
  	cp b
--	; This should be jr c, .failed
--	; As written, it makes enemy use of Teleport always succeed if able
 -	jr nc, .run_away
 +	jr c, .failed
 ```